-The 2019 Palmetto Symposium on Experimental Accounting Research, hosted by the School of Accounting at the Darla Moore School of Business, will be held May 16-17, 2019.
-Attendance is by invitation only.
+The 2019 Palmetto Symposium on Experimental Accounting Research, sponsored by PwC and hosted by the School of Accounting at the Darla Moore School of Business, will be held May 16-17, 2019.
+Registration is currently closed.

 - Rick Hatfield, University of Alabama

-- Steven Kachelmeier, Univeristy of Texas - Austin
+- Steven Kachelmeier, University of Texas - Austin

 - Timothy Rupert, Northeastern University

-- Michael Williamson, Universit of Illinois - Urbana-Champaign
+- Michael Williamson, University of Illinois - Urbana-Champaign

-"Performance Measurement and Pay Dispersion," presented by Donald Moser, University of Pittsburg, co-authored by Conor Brown and John Harry Evans, III (University of Pittsburgh) and Adam Presslee (University of Waterloo).
+"Performance Measurement and Pay Dispersion," presented by Donald Moser, University of Pittsburgh, co-authored by Conor Brown and John Harry Evans, III (University of Pittsburgh) and Adam Presslee (University of Waterloo).

 "Decision Making Under Tax Provision Uncertainty: The Case of Sunsets," presented by Diana Falsetta, University of Miami, co-authored by Rebekah Moore (James Madison University) and Timothy Rupert (Northeastern University).

-"Innovative Accounting Interviewing: A Comparison of Real and Virtual Accounting," presented by David A. Wood, Brigham Young Universitym, co-authoried by Matthew D. Pickard (University of New Mexico), Ryan Schuetzler (University of Nebraska - Omaha), and Joseph S. Valacich (University of Arizona).
+"Innovative Accounting Interviewing: A Comparison of Real and Virtual Accounting," presented by David A. Wood, Brigham Young University, co-authored by Matthew D. Pickard (University of New Mexico), Ryan Schuetzler (University of Nebraska - Omaha), and Joseph S. Valacich (University of Arizona).